How Secure Is Your Hotel Website?

 According to a GlobalSign survey, 84% of users would abandon a purchase if data was sent over an insecure connection, and a large majority are concerned about their data being intercepted or misused online.

-Chrome is also going to start making it really obvious when a website isn’t secure.
-It’s set to change the HTTP security indicator to the red triangle used for broken HTTPS when users enter text into a form on an HTTP page, obviously deterring users not to proceed with their transaction or giving their information.
+Chrome now makes it extremely obvious when a website isn’t secure.
+It has set to change the HTTP security indicator to the red triangle used for broken HTTPS when users enter text into a form on an HTTP page, obviously deterring users not to proceed with their transaction or giving their information.